arista-eosext/PCAPDecoder/README.md

 One or two keyframes in advance are required for decoding UTC in a packet.
 If they are not available, then decoding the timestamp in packets might not be possible.

+Where insufficient timing data is available, timestamps will be set to zero.

 The decoder assumes that the timestamp is located in the last four bytes of the frame.
 If the input file includes the Ethernet